ND56/Fin_Client/README.md

 Fin is a conversational companion and personal assistant for users to interact with.
 Users are prompted to create a profile upon logging in, after which they are free to engage with Fin and edit or delete their profile as they see fit.

+Interactions with Fin are processed through the use of web sockets and each client interaction is siloed from others, which is achieved through a combination of (1) having each client generate a unique dialogflow session and (2) having the Fin API socket only broadcast Fin's responses to the client that prompted the response.

 ## Functionality

 In it's current iteration, users can prompt Fin to do the following: